 Among the fundamental objects in the theory of CMC hypersurfaces are the so-called \emph{Delaunay surfaces}, which are families of rotationally symmetric CMC surfaces in $\R^3$.
 These families consist of round spheres, cylinders, unduloids, catenoids and nodoids.
 They were classified in 1841, when Delaunay~\cite{del} ingeniously observed that a rotationally symmetric surface in $\R^3$ has CMC if and only if its profile curve is a \emph{roulette} of a conic section.
 More precisely, if a conic section rolls without slipping along a line, the rotation around this line of the curve traced by one of its foci is a CMC surface.
 Conversely, all rotationally symmetric CMC surfaces in $\R^3$ are obtained this way.
 Unduloids, catenoids and nodoids are the surfaces obtained by performing this construction with an ellipse, a parabola and a hyperbola, respectively.
 These surfaces play a fundamental role in the study of general CMC surfaces, e.g., it is known that each end of an embedded CMC surface with finite topology converges exponentially to the end of some Delaunay surface \cite{kks}.

 Similar constructions of rotationally symmetric CMC hypersurfaces exist in $S^n$, $\R^n$ and $\mathds H^n$.
 In particular, those in $S^n$ are compact and can be understood as bifurcating branches from the family of CMC Clifford tori, see \cite{ap,mpnod}.
-As suggested by Pacard~\cite{pacard}, ``it is then a natural question to investigate the existence of Delaunay type CMC hypersurfaces in any compact Riemannian manifold'', which ``despite some partial results, remains completely open''.
+As suggested by Pacard~\cite{pacard}, ``it is then a natural question to investigate the existence of Delaunay-type CMC hypersurfaces in any compact Riemannian manifold'', which ``despite some partial results, remains completely open''.

-The purpose of this paper is to generalize the above mentioned bifurcation approach, proving existence of \emph{Delaunay type hypersurfaces} on a large class of highly symmetric compact manifolds.
+The purpose of this paper is to generalize the above mentioned bifurcation approach, proving existence of \emph{Delaunay-type hypersurfaces} on a large class of highly symmetric compact manifolds.
 Roughly, these are families of CMC hypersurfaces that bifurcate from a given family of homogeneous CMC hypersurfaces, partially preserving symmetries.
 We briefly point out that bifurcation of CMC hypersurfaces has been recently studied by various authors, e.g., \cite{ap,kgb,he,mpnod}.
-As is the case in many other geometric problems, the presence of a large amount of symmetries greatly simplifies the situation.
-More precisely, we deal with \emph{cohomogeneity one} manifolds.
-These are manifolds $M$ that support an isometric action of a Lie group $\G$ such that the orbit space $M/\G$ is a one-dimensional topological space, possibly with boundary.
+As is the case in other geometric problems, the presence of many symmetries greatly simplifies the situation.
+More precisely, we deal with \emph{cohomogeneity one} manifolds, which are manifolds $M$ that support an isometric action of a Lie group $\G$ with an orbit of codimension one; or equivalently, such that the orbit space $M/\G$ is one-dimensional.